FranzStephan/Secure-Software-Development-October-2025/README_EPortfolio.md

 Visual Paradigm (2025) *Visual Paradigm Online*.
 Available at: https://online.visual-paradigm.com/ (Accessed: 28 October 2025).

 ---

-Unit 2: UML Modelling to Support Secure System Planning Overview of Learning Focus
+## Unit 2: UML Modelling to Support Secure System Planning

-Unit 2 built on the secure design concepts from Unit 1 by showing how software security practices can be integrated throughout the agile Software Development Life Cycle (SDLC).
-The emphasis was on maintaining agility while embedding effective and measurable security activities.
-I reviewed the Sharma and Bawa (2020) framework for secure agile development and studied how UML flowcharts can visualise the points at which security checks occur within a system design.
+### **Overview of Learning Focus**

-Key Learning and Activities
+Unit 2 built on the secure design concepts from Unit 1 by showing how security activities can be embedded throughout the agile Software Development Life Cycle (SDLC).
+The focus was on maintaining agility while ensuring traceable and continuous security integration.
+The required reading by Sharma and Bawa (2020) presented a structured approach to embedding lightweight but effective security tasks into agile workflows.

-The required reading by Sharma and Bawa (2020) identified the gap between rapid agile delivery and structured security engineering.
-They proposed a lightweight framework that selects high-benefit, low-cost security activities from processes such as CLASP, Microsoft SDL, Common Criteria and Cigital Touchpoints.
-These activities are ranked through empirical methods, including literature review, practitioner surveys and non-parametric statistical testing, to identify which controls best fit agile environments.
+### **Key Learning and Activities**

-The paper clarified that security can be integrated into each SDLC phase without overloading the process:
+The Sharma and Bawa (2020) study explained how security gaps arise from fast releases and limited documentation.
+To close these gaps, the authors proposed selecting high-benefit, low-cost security activities from four well-known security engineering processes (CLASP, Microsoft SDL, Common Criteria, Cigital Touchpoints).
+These were validated through a systematic literature review, a practitioner survey of 97 participants, and statistical ranking tests.

-Pre-requirement: initial team security education
+The resulting framework maps suitable security actions to each SDLC phase:

-Requirements: creation of a role matrix, definition agreement, and trust boundary identification
+- **Pre-requirement:** initial security education for the team

-Design: secure design principles, assumption documentation and risk analysis
+- **Requirements:** role matrix, definition agreement, trust boundaries

-Implementation: coding rules, static code analysis and authorised security tools
+- **Design:** secure design principles, assumption documentation, risk analysis

-Testing: dynamic analysis, vulnerability and penetration testing
+- **Implementation:** coding rules, authorised security tools, static code analysis

-Release: operational readiness, incident response planning and repository improvement
+- **Testing:** dynamic analysis, vulnerability testing, penetration testing

-This structure demonstrated how a minimal set of consistent security practices can maintain agility while preventing critical vulnerabilities.
+- **Release:** operational readiness, code signing, incident response planning

-I also reviewed ISO/IEC security terminology, including confidentiality, integrity, availability, threat, vulnerability and control.
-Applying these terms within agile clarified how to track and communicate security risk using common standards.
+I also reviewed ISO/IEC 27000 terminology (confidentiality, integrity, availability, threat, vulnerability, risk and control) to ensure that agile activities align with internationally recognised definitions.

-Reflection
+### **Reflection: What I Learned**

-This unit reinforced that secure development is most effective when applied continuously rather than added at the end of a project.
-Agile frameworks already provide the rhythm needed for recurring security checks, such as static analysis in CI pipelines or incident readiness at release.
-The Sharma and Bawa (2020) study offered a practical bridge between academic security models and day-to-day agile practice.
+This unit confirmed that secure development can coexist with agile practice if security is distributed across iterations rather than postponed until release.
+Small, repeatable controls such as static analysis in CI pipelines or role-based access checks maintain speed without sacrificing protection.

-Although I did not attend the live seminar, the reading and prior experience with UML diagrams provided sufficient insight into how secure modelling supports system planning.
-UML remains an efficient way to illustrate where authentication, authorisation and validation occur, and it helps align developers and security specialists under a shared visual standard.
+Although I did not attend the live seminar, my previous UML experience supported independent study.
+I used UML to visualise where authentication, authorisation and logging occur, helping to communicate security logic clearly to team members.
+The reading reinforced that UML acts as a shared language between developers and security specialists.

-Reading and Learning Completed
+### **Reading and Learning Completed**

-Sharma, A. and Bawa, R. K. (2020) Identification and Integration of Security Activities for Secure Agile Development.
-International Journal of Information Technology, 14 (1117-1130).
+- Sharma, A. and Bawa, R. K. (2020) *Identification and Integration of Security Activities for Secure Agile Development.* *International Journal of Information Technology,* 14 (1117-1130).

-ISO/IEC 27000 series on security terminology and assurance
+- ISO/IEC 27000 series on security terminology and assurance

-OWASP Top 10 (2025) for understanding common software weaknesses
+- OWASP Top 10 (2025) guidance on common software weaknesses

-Previous UML modelling practice from Unit 1
+- Previous UML modelling practice from Unit 1

-These readings and activities have deepened my understanding of how to plan secure software using agile principles while maintaining speed, clarity and accountability across all SDLC stages.
+These sources strengthened my understanding of how secure planning and UML modelling support risk visibility throughout the agile SDLC.